Serious Commitment

 Centre(s)

 Involving yourself in a challenge is likely to reveal personal weaknesses sooner or later.
 You may find that you lack a specific skill or necessary knowledge, which must be remedied.
-You are also liable to make mistakes or get into difficulties for reasons that are obscure, and this too must be addressed.
+You are also liable to make mistakes or get into difficulties for reasons that are obscure, and this too must be addressed by viewing these events as opportunities for learning.

 Dynamic Duality: Learning generates two polarized but connected Centres in the Tree: L6S and L6P.